A civil engineering degree prepares you for work in the construction industry as well as in the business, management and financial sectors

 It's a good idea to get some relevant work experience during your studies.
 Employers place great importance on experience, and it'll give you an insight into the working practices of an engineering firm.

-If your course doesn't include an industrial placement, look for relevant summer internships and placements.
+If your course doesn't include an industrial placement or a year in industry, look for relevant summer internships and placements.
 Any kind of role in a construction or civil engineering setting will allow you to build your understanding of issues related to the planning and execution of projects.
 Use this experience to expand your knowledge and to develop contacts and network.

 Casual, hands-on construction work and administrative jobs may be available, but many employers offer structured work experience opportunities.